open-orchestra/open-orchestra-docs/en/developer_guide/extend_document.rst

 Use case
 ----------

-OpenOrchestra put to the users and developpers a set of entities, for example the content entity, functionnal kernel of a CMS.
+Open Orchestra presents a list of model object to the integrators.
-For specific use, It could be necessary to extend the model of an entity and its repository, i.e. the class which allows to load the instances of this entity.
+To customize those objects, it could be necessary to extend the implemented documents and repositories.

 How to